 Pros / It has one of the best picture displays in our review.

-Cons / This frame does not display videos.
+Cons / This frame does not play videos.

 Verdict / It's not as versatile as other frames, but the quality of the Iris display is excellent.

-This frame is noticeably pricier than most in our digital photo frame reviews.
+This is noticeably pricier than most the digital photo frames we review.
 It is also not the most versatile, especially compared to frames that display videos in addition to photos, but it does an admirable job of the main task of a digital photo frame – displaying photos.
 The automatic brightness adjustment is a very cool feature.
 We looked at pictures on this frame in different types of lighting and watched it adjust itself if we suddenly switched a light on or off.
-Nixplay Iris W08E is a fine digital photo frame, but since it does not offer videos, any video-lover should take a look at the NIX Advance frame.
+The Nixplay Iris W08E is a fine digital photo frame, but since it does not offer videos, any video lover should take a look at the NIX Advance frame.

 Our test photos looked great on this frame, in every different kind of lighting.
 Colors were true to life.
 Images were crisp, and we could see them from different vantage points around the room.
-Only one other frame in our review had this good a display.
+Only one other frame in our review had this impresssive of a display.
 You get a lot of internal storage with this digital picture frame.
-With 8GB set aside for your photos, you can store your favorites all in one place.
+The frame can store 8GB of your photos, so you can keep your favorites all in one place.
 Depending on how large each photo file is, that should give you room for about 40,000 images.
-Of course, you could store those files on your phone or laptop, but this frame gives photos a permanent place of honor, a place that can even match your decor, in its metallic silver, copper or bronze finish.
+And this frame gives those photos a permanent place of honor, a place that can even match your decor, in its metallic silver, copper or bronze finish.

-You do have lots of control over how your photos display with the Iris.
+You do have a lot of control over how your photos display with the Iris.
 There are 16 different ways to transition from photo to photo, and you can have each photo display for as little as five seconds or as long as one hour.

 - Photo Quality